1Strategy/automated-aws-multi-account-cleanup/README.md

 The above resources would be deleted with the supplied configuration.
 Provide --no-dry-run to actually destroy resources.
 ```
+1. The tool is currently configured to run at 12:00a PST Mon-Fri.
+It can be easily configured with a `rate()` or `cron()` expression by editing the [NukeStack.yaml](./Nukestack.yaml) file in the `CloudWatchNukeScriptSchedule:Properties:ScheduleExpression:` section.
 1. Create an S3 Bucket and upload your `aws-nuke-config.yaml` file
 ```bash
 aws s3 mb s3://some-new-unique-bucket